blindman67/GrooverGeom/README.md

 - type : A string with the name of the primitive.
 Eg Vec.type = "Vec";
 - copy() : Creates a new copy of the primitive.
 - setAs(obj) : Copy the the properties of obj to this primitive.
 Obj should be the same primitive.
 - asBox(box) : Returns the bounding box of the primitive.
 Box is optional.
-If in clueded then the box will be extened if neeeded to bound this privitive.
+If inclueded then the box will be extened if neeeded to bound this privitive.

 ### Render extentions
 Extending the objects with render will add the following methods to all primitives (exluding Transform).